 - In the dialog box, add the Kerio Control server name.
 For increased security, enter the server name in this format:

-Mozilla Firefox is now properly configured and NTLM authentication works.
-Users do not need to authenticate with Kerio Control credentials.
+Mozilla Firefox should now be correctly configured, and NTLM authentication should work.
+This means that the users do not need to authenticate with Kerio Control credentials.

 Chrome uses Internet Explorer's Security Configuration, so one way to configure Chrome's settings is to configure Internet Explorer.
-Google Chrome adopts the same settings, so NTLM authentication will work.
+Google Chrome adopts the same settings so that NTLM authentication will work.